 Theologically, it is not true that synergists are necessarily semi-Pelagian.
-Here it is important that we define our terms.
-I understand the terms as follows
+And here it’s important that we define our terms.

 Pelagian: any system in which the human person is capable of achieving salvation entirely on his/her own with no divine assistance other than common grace (i.e. the grace necessary for any being to exist).